Gateway-Corporate-Solutions/runixinstall/docs/examples/python.rst

 Creating a script
 -----------------

 Lets create a `test_installer` - installer as an example.
-This is assuming that the folder `./archinstall` is a git-clone of the main repo.
+This is assuming that the folder `./runixinstall` is a git-clone of the main repo.
 We begin by creating "`scripts`_:code:`/test_installer.py`".
 The placement here is important later.

-This script can now already be called using :code:`python -m archinstall --script test_installer` after a successful installation of the library itself.
+This script can now already be called using :code:`python -m runixinstall --script test_installer` after a successful installation of the library itself.
 But the script won't do much.
 So we'll do something simple like list all the hard drives as an example.

-To do this, we'll begin by importing :code:`archinstall` in our "`scripts`_:code:`/test_installer.py`" and call a function whtin ``archinstall``.
+To do this, we'll begin by importing :code:`runixinstall` in our "`scripts`_:code:`/test_installer.py`" and call a function whtin ``runixinstall``.

 .. code-block:: python

-    from archinstall.lib.disk.device_handler import device_handler
+    from runixinstall.lib.disk.device_handler import device_handler
     from pprint import pprint

     pprint(device_handler.devices)

 Now, go ahead and reference the :ref:`installing.python.manual` installation method.
-After running ``python -m archinstall test_installer`` it should print something that looks like:
+After running ``python -m runixinstall test_installer`` it should print something that looks like:

 .. code-block:: text